orthoseg/orthoseg/docs/user_guide.rst

    * description (text): optional: a description of the label location

    Remark:
-"""""""

    * train images can't/won't overlap: when looping through the locations digitized, if an image location overlaps with an already generated image, it will be skipped.

-1. If you are adding a 'false positive', so a location where the segmentation thinks the subject is present on this location, but it isn't, you are already ready and can look for another example.
+2. If you are adding a 'false positive', so a location where the segmentation thinks the subject is present on this location, but it isn't, you are already ready and can look for another example.
-1. If you are adding a 'false negative', or any new example, now you need to digitize the actual subject in the {subject}_labeldata file.
+3. If you are adding a 'false negative', or any new example, now you need to digitize the actual subject in the `{subject}_labeldata` file.
 It is important to digitize all samples of the subject in the location area added in the previous step, as any surface that isn't digitized will be treated (and trained) as a 'false positive'.